mpv-player/mpv/DOCS/contribute.md

   information to test the original bug.
 The old bug might be reintroduced while fixing the new bug.

-  The commit message must be wrapped on 72 characters per line, because git tools usually do not break text automatically.
+  The commit message must be wrapped in 72 characters per line, because git tools usually do not break text automatically.
 On the other hand, you do not need to break text that would be unnatural to break (like data for test cases, or long URLs).